University Academic Policy

 Doane University offers courses in several different instructional methods to serve the non-traditional learner.
 Online courses are defined as a course where 75% or more of the instruction is done using technology--in an eight-week term, six or more weeks are outside of a classroom; in a sixteen-week semester, twelve or more weeks are outside the classroom.
 Hybrid or blended courses are courses where 50-74% of the course is instructed using technology--in an eight-week term, the course meets 3 to 4 times in a classroom; in a sixteen-week semester, the course meets 8-12 times in a classroom.
 Ground courses are in a classroom for all eight weeks of a term and sixteen weeks of a semester.

-In rare instances, a student is permitted to cross-enroll between the Crete campus and the Lincoln, Grand Island, Omaha, and Online programs.
+In rare instances, a student is permitted to cross-enroll between the Crete campus and the Lincoln and Online programs.
 Permission to do so is required from the Assistant Dean of Academic Affairs.
 A cross-enrolled student must pay all costs, including tuition, associated with enrollment at a campus different from his/her main campus.
 Students may cross-enroll during the summer without special permission.
 Directed Study and Internship courses can be offered only from a student's home campus.

 Transfer Policy between Campuses

-A student who attends either the Crete campus or the Lincoln, Grand Island, Omaha, or Online campuses may request a transfer to another campus.
-Students must contact the Registrar's Office to initiate the transfer as a different major will need to be declared and an academic advisor assigned.
+A student who attends either the Crete campus or the Lincoln or Online campuses may request a transfer to another campus.
+Students must contact the Registrar's Office to initiate the transfer as a different location code, major, and academic advisor may need to be assigned.
 Other campus specific offerings such as scholarships, athletic participation, housing requirements, or Greek life should be considered when deciding to transfer.
-Students using Financial Aid should inquire about the financial impact of a college change and timing in the academic year.
+Students using Financial Aid should inquire about the financial impact of a campus change and timing in the academic year.
 Students must be in good standing with the Business Office.

-Doane submits enrollment verification twice each term, once before and once after census day, to the Veterans' administration.
+Students enroll themselves in courses each term through WebAdvisor.
+Students are not automatically registered in courses and/or programs.
+Upon the students registration, Doane submits enrollment verification twice each term, once before and once after census day, to the Veterans' administration.
 After this submission, benefits can be received.
 Any change in enrollment (dropping or adding hours) must be reported to the VA.
-It is the student's responsibility to notify their Doane School Certifying Official of any change in enrollment.
+It is the student's responsibility to notify Doane's School Certifying Official of any change in enrollment.